Top 10 Blood, Sweat & Tears Songs

 Photo: By Columbia Records (Billboard, page 5, 14 October 1972) [Public domain], via Wikimedia Commons

 Some bands are challenging to create a top 10 songs list for.
 Blood, Sweat & Tears is one of those bands.
-The band’s second album could quickly fill this entire Top 10 Blood Sweat & Tears songs list.
+The band’s second album could quickly fill this entire Top 10 list of Blood, Sweat & Tears songs.
 That’s not to take away from all the other outstanding records, which is the problem.
-The band released many great songs, defined by original sounds that crossed the genres of jazz, big band, progressive rock, R&B, and pop music.
+The band released many great songs, defined by original sounds that crossed genres including jazz, big band, progressive rock, R&B, and pop.
 Ultimately, the sound of Blood, Sweat & Tears was all their own.
 The only other band that could compare to what Blood, Sweat & Tears was doing was the great band Chicago.

 Blood, Sweat & Tears released their first album, Child is Father to Man, in 1968.
 The same year, the band released their second album with new lead singer David Clayton Thomas aboard.
 The band’s second album, simply titled Blood Sweat & Tears, would become one of the greatest rock records ever released in Classic Rock History.